NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 that you don't disable them.

 ## Prerequisites
-- One or more FSx for NetApp ONTAP file system you want to monitor.
+- One, or more, FSx for NetApp ONTAP file system you want to monitor.
 - An S3 bucket to store the configuration and event status files, as well as the Lambda layer zip file.
     - **IMPORTANT** You must download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/lambda_layer.zip) from this repo and upload it to the S3 bucket.
 Be sure to preserve the name `lambda_layer.zip`.
 It contains some of the utilities that monitoring program depends on.
-- The security group associated with the FSx for ONTAP file system must allow inbound traffic from the Lambda function over TCP port 443.
+- The security group associated with the FSx for ONTAP file system must allow inbound traffic from the monitoring Lambda function over TCP port 443.
 It can either allow port 443 for all the possible IP addresses associated with the subnet you plan to deploy it in.
-Or, after the solution has been deployed, you can get the security group that was assigned to the Monitoring program Lambda function and allow port 443 from that security group.
+Or, after the solution has been deployed, you can get the security group that was assigned to the monitoring Lambda function and allow port 443 from that security group.
 - An SNS topic to send the alerts to.
-- An AWS Secrets Manager secret that holds the FSx for ONTAP file system credentials.
-There should be two keys in the secret, one for the username and one for the password.
+- An AWS Secrets Manager secret(s) that holds the FSx for ONTAP file system credentials.
+There should be two keys in each secret, one for the username and one for the password.
 - Create an object (file) within the S3 bucket that contains the list of FSxNs you want to monitor.
-The format of the file is listed in the [FSxN List File](#fsxn-list-file) section below.
+The format of the file is listed in the [FSxN List File](#create-fsxn-list-file) section below.
 - Optionally:
     - A CloudWatch Log Group to store events.
     - A syslog server to receive event messages.